I am here to tell you about something I wish I had discovered before I was pregnant:

 If I need to reference something, I just take out my notebook, and the first page is an Index.
 The idea is that as you go about creating pages, you add each page to your index for a quick reference in the case you need to find something.
 No more scrounging around looking for where you wrote something.
 You have everything you need right at hand!

-Now, because I love this thing so much, I want to encourage every single one of you to give it a chance and try it out for couple of months.
+Now, because I love this thing so much, I want to encourage the bullet journal for new moms everywhere!
+Give it a chance and try it out for couple of months.
 If you are like me, or maybe a bit more put together, your crazy busy life will benefit from this.

 1. Don’t get overwhelmed